juanma-aguero/cu-be-challenge/README.md

 ## Description

-This app is using PostgreSQL for Database and yarn as package manager.
+This app is using:
+- PostgreSQL for Database
+- Yarn as package manager.
+- NestJS as Framework.

 ## Assumptions & Comments